 What Is An Estate Plan?

 An estate plan is a plan that disposes of your assets upon your death.
-Many people assume they don’t need an estate plan because they do not think they have enough assets that would benefit from one.
-However, in California, if your estate is not a small estate, within the limit of $150,000 and no real property worth more than $40,000 your estate must be probated.
+Many people assume they don’t need an estate plan because they do not think they have enough assets to benefit from one.
+However, in California, if your estate exceeds $150,000 or your real property is worth more than $40,000, your estate must be probated.
 There is a summary process to distribute a small estate, but remember even if you have an estate worth $150,000 or less, you still have an estate.

 What Happens If I Die Without An Estate Plan Or A Will In Place?

 If you die without an estate plan or a will in place, then your property will be distributed under the laws under the intestate succession section.
 If your estate is greater than the small estate amount of $150,000, then you will be required to have your estate probated in court.
 Probates in California courts typically never close in less than a year.
 Most of the time, it takes two to three years to close an estate through the courts.
 This is one of the reasons it is recommended people have an estate plan which includes a trust.
 When someone who has a trust passes away, their successor trustee steps in and administers the trust according to the terms of the trust, thereby avoiding probate.

 How Often Should I Review Or Revise My Estate Plan?